People Power Party Rep. Lim Jong-deuk, former deputy national security adviser to President Yoon Suk Yeol (Lim’s office)

 Even South Korea’s largest defense companies do not have adequate cyber security workforce in place, and their contractors exempt from government monitoring, leaving loopholes for cyber threats, Rep. Lim Jong-deuk said Monday, citing Defense Acquisition Program Administration data.

-According to DAPA data submitted to Lim’s office, as of last year, just 0.6 percent or 124 of 18,043 defense-related employees across 18 largest defense companies in South Korea were in charge of cyber security.
+According to DAPA data submitted to Lim’s office, as of this year, just 0.6 percent or 124 of 18,043 defense-related employees across 18 largest defense companies in South Korea were in charge of cyber security.

 More troubling is the spike in leaks at the defense companies’ contractors, which are not subject to government cyber security surveys, seen so far this year.